Yord/shargs/README.md

 </tr>
 </table>

-If you read the stages' function signatures from top to bottom, you get a good impression of what an asynchronous parser does.
+If you read the stages' field types from top to bottom, you get a good impression of what an asynchronous parser does.
 Internally, an asynchronous shargs parser really differs only in one major way from a synchronous parser:
 Instead of using function composition, it uses [Promise.prototype.then][then] to chain parser stages.